datacamp-content-public/R-Epi/chapter3.md

 xp: 50
 ```

-[Electroencephalography](https://en.wikipedia.org/wiki/Electroencephalography) is an electrophysiological monitoring method to record electrical activity of the brain.
+[Electroencephalography](https://en.wikipedia.org/wiki/Electroencephalography) is an electro-physiological monitoring method to record electrical activity of the brain.
 The human body transfers information by neurons.
 This cells emitting signals via changes of electrochemical potentials.
-Invivo normally a single neuronal activity can't detected.
-But in thought process mostly hundreds of cells are involved, why we can measure electrical potentials on the scalp.
+A single neuronal activity usually cannot be detected in-vivo.
+But hundreds or thousands of neurons are involved in neurological processes in the brain, so that we can measure their synchronous activity as electrical potentials on the scalp.

-The signals are measured in milli volts (mV) and need some simple pre-processing to obtain information.
-At the end of this part we can compare $\alpha$-, $\beta$- and $\delta$-bands.
+The signals are measured in micro volts (µV) and need some pre-processing to obtain information.
+At the end of this part we can compare activities in $\alpha$ , $\beta$  and $\delta$ bands.

 $\alpha$-waves (8-13 Hz):
 - relaxed and awake, but closed eyes